wizzdev-pl/iot-starter/MicroPython/README.md

 ### - KAA
 Make sure that your KAA cloud is configured.
 For more information please go to README in "KAA" directory [here](../KAA/README.md).

-By now, you should have for things:
+By now, you should have four things:
  - application version
  - device endpoint token
  - username